emmett-shark/pvme.github.io/docs/pvme-guides/basic-guides/ed3-basic.md

 ​
 </div></div><div class="embed-field" ><div class="embed-field-name" ><strong>Black Stone Flames</strong>
 </div><div class="embed-field-value markup" >⬥ Instead of an auto, Ambi places a bar over the player's head.
-    • When the bar almost depletes, two 5x5 areas around the player will become courrpted, separated by 2 ticks. <a href="https://imgur.com/5bWwQXr.mp4">Example</a>
+    • When the bar almost depletes, two 5x5 areas around the player will become courrpted, separated by 2 ticks. <a title="" href="https://imgur.com/5bWwQXr.mp4" target="_blank" rel="noreferrer">Example</a>
         - Don't move out immediately after the first smoke drops to drop both at the same place.
         - These zones will ramp up to 2000 typeless hits to anyone standing inside, get out when both are dropped.
         - Try to place the smokes next to each other.